This post may contain affiliate links. If you click and make a purchase, I receive a commission. Thanks!

 What is a Chaffle?

-If you are not yet familiar with chaffles, they started as an alternative waffle for people following a low carb diet.
-The name is a combination of the “CH” from cheese and the “affle” from waffle.
-In their purest form, they are made with an egg and mozzarella cheese and cooked in a Dash or similar mini waffle iron.
+In their most simple form, they are made from base ingredients of an egg and mozzarella cheese and then cooked in a Dash mini waffle maker.
+They are the perfect size for individual servings.
 You make them in small batches, which makes them perfect when cooking for only one or two people.

 Many of my recipes have evolved to be based on cream cheese and almond flour rather than mozzarella cheese.
 Don’t hesitate to try these because of the long ingredient list.
 It is worth the extra effort.
-This batter works equally well in a larger waffle iron.

 Making Your Chocolate Chaffles